-Arrangements for pre-financing payment corresponding to 30% of the grant amount will be further detailed in the grant agreement (see ref. to Article I.5.2).
+Arrangements for pre-financing payment corresponding to 20% of the grant amount will be further detailed in the grant agreement (see ref. to Article I.5.2).

-An interim payment shall be paid to the mono-beneficiary OR to the coordinator (who receives it on behalf of the consortium) and is intended to cover the beneficiary's OR the consortium's expenditure on the basis of a request for payment when the action has been partly carried out.
+An interim payment shall be paid to the coordinator (who receives it on behalf of the consortium) and is intended to cover the consortium's expenditure on the basis of a request for payment when the action has been partly carried out.

-The interim payment must clear 50% of the amount of the pre-financing payment(s) previously made.
-The interim payment shall not exceed 40% of the maximum grant amount.
-The cumulative amount of pre-financing(s) and interim payment(s) must not exceed 70% of the maximum amount of the grant.
+The interim payment must clear 50% of the amount of the pre-financing payment previously made.
+The interim payment shall not exceed 60% of the maximum grant amount.
+The cumulative amount of pre-financing and of the interim payment altogether must not exceed 80% of the maximum amount of the grant.

-Payment Amount Note

-Pre-financing payment 30%

-Interim payment max 40% Based on the actual requested grant
+Payment Amount Reporting period Note Pre-financing payment 20% N/A Interim payment max 60% Interim Review Based on the actual requested grant amount (i.e. actual expenditure).
+Final payment min 20% Final Review (FR) Based on the actual requested grant amount (i.e. actual expenditure).

-16 See reference to Section 12.2 of this Call for Proposal.

-17 Art.
-135 FR

-18 Art.
-207.3 RAP

-Final payment min 30% amount (i.e. actual expenditure).

-GSA will establish the amount of the final payment to be made to the mono-beneficiary OR to the coordinator (who receives it on behalf of the consortium) on the basis of the calculation of the final grant amount (see section 12.2 above).
-If the total of earlier payments is higher than the final grant amount, the mono-beneficiary OR to the consortium (represented by the coordinator) will be required to reimburse the amount paid in excess by the GSA through a recovery order19.
+GSA will establish the amount of the final payment to be made to the mono-beneficiary OR the coordinator (who receives it on behalf of the consortium) on the basis of the calculation of the final grant amount (see section 12.2 above).
+If the total of earlier payments is higher than the final grant amount, the consortium (represented by the coordinator) will be required to reimburse the amount paid in excess by the GSA through a recovery order21.